-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+^{} For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 What is the minimum share of investments in transitional and enabling activities?